 Catch a Live Show

 Celebrate and support the arts in Philadelphia by going to a live show from one of the city’s many performing arts organizations.
 The Philadelphia Orchestra entertains audiences every holiday season with performances celebrating Christmas, New Year’s Eve, and the Lunar New Year.
 The Philadelphia Ballet also brings George Balanchine’s The Nutcracker – a beloved holiday tradition – to life every December.
-Beyond the holidays, the winter is packed with live shows from all the city’s performing arts organizations, including the Kimmel Cultural Campus which offers a Broadway Series.
+Beyond the holidays, the winter is packed with live shows from all the city’s performing arts organizations, including Ensemble Arts Philly which offers a Broadway Series.

 Annual Winter Events

 Philadelphia is the proud host of many annual events with some of the most notable ones happening each winter.
 The Philadelphia Auto Show features hundreds of vehicles from pre-production models to classics, and even some Hollywood icons.
 The event showcases the latest models and trends in the industry.
 Held inside of the Pennsylvania Convention Center, the show is one of the largest auto shows in the U.S. and typically happens every January or February.

 The Philadelphia Flower Show, is the largest and longest running flower show in the nation.
 The event features dazzling floral displays and elaborate gardens set up inside of the Pennsylvania Convention Center every March.
 With a new theme each year, the world’s premier floral and landscape designers showcase their talents.

 Looking for a bite to eat in between activities?
 Check out our Food & Drink page.